nuprl/tag-sound/gf-icfp-2018/talk/README.md

 To be clear, one main contribution of our paper is a model for one mixed-typed language, one surface-level type system, and three formal semantics.
-So then we can take one program, validated by one static typing system, and compare the results of running the same code three different ways.
+So then we can take one program, validated by one surface-level static typing system, and compare the results of running the same code three different ways.

 Then using the model as a guide, we took Typed Racket as the surface language and added two new compilers.
 The second main contribution of the paper is a